 golden sunlight that once warmed

-earth has memory, yet we forget.
+universe has memory, yet we forget.
 Suspended memories, forgotten gods.

 Fossils provide ghostly proof of drifting continents, of endless life lost, of deepest time and the interconnectedness of